rowi1de/pull-request-stuck-notifier-action/README.md

 This is primarily useful if you use a dependency update bot such as [Dependabot][dependabot], [Greenkeeper][greenkeeper], or [Renovate][renovate] and have configured their pull requests to be merged automatically.
-This action will catch an unmerged PRs that may be stuck because of a failing GitHub status check.
+This action will catch unmerged PRs that may be stuck because of a failing GitHub status check.

 ## Usage instructions